 - Remain silent.
 You have no legal obligation to make a statement to law enforcement officers or answer their questions.
 What you say can be taken out of context or otherwise used against you to support a rioting charge or related offenses.

-- Seek professional help from an experienced criminal defense attorney.
+- Seek professional help.
+Look for an experienced criminal defense attorney.
 A Washington, D.C. criminal defense lawyer will protect your rights.

 The best way to deal with a protest-related rioting charge will depend entirely on the specific circumstances of the case.
 Protesters facing an arrest need personalized representation and support.
 An aggressive legal defense is required when the rioting charges are false, illegitimate, or not supported by the evidence.

 Eaton notes that persons arrested do not have to answer to questioning.
 “Once you are arrested, you are only obligated to identify yourself,” he says.
-“You don’t have to discuss the circumstances of your arrest with the police, [who will] sometimes engage you, ask questions and then the police report will state you spontaneously uttered those statements.
+“You don’t have to discuss the circumstances of your arrest with the police, [who will] sometimes engage you and ask questions,” after which the police report will show that you spontaneously uttered those statements.

 And, of course, hiring an attorney quickly after an arrest can help secure video footage from both police cameras and private surveillance.
 “Also, it’s more likely to get witnesses to testify for you if you can get their contact information and statements soon after arrest,” Eaton says, adding, “hiring an attorney will make it more likely you are not preventatively detained pending trial and can help ensure you get the least amount of release restrictions, should you be released.”

 The Super Lawyers patented selection process is peer influenced and research driven, selecting the top 5% of attorneys to the Super Lawyers lists each year.
 We know lawyers and make it easy to connect with them.Find a lawyer near you